-One laboratory unit will be located at the Institute for Lassa Fever Research and Control (ILFRC) at the Irrua Specialist Teaching Hospital (ISTH), Irrua, Nigeria.
-Lassa fever and other viral diseases are endemic to many parts of Nigeria.
-ISTH has been in close collaboration with the Bernhard-Nocht-Institute since 2007 in the field of Lassa fever diagnostics and research and is dedicated to high-quality molecular and serology diagnostics of Lassa fever.
-The establishment of further capacities that will be flexible in their operation and deployable to the sites of outbreaks is highly desirable.
+One laboratory unit was established at the Institute for Lassa Fever Research and Control (ILFRC) at the Irrua Specialist Teaching Hospital (ISTH), Irrua, Nigeria.
+Lassa fever and other viral infections are endemic to parts of Nigeria.
+ISTH has been in close collaboration with the Bernhard Nocht Institute since 2007 in the field of Lassa fever diagnostics and research and is dedicated to high-quality molecular and serology diagnostics of Lassa fever.

-A third unit is located in Europe at the Bundeswehr Institute of Microbiology (InstMikroBioBW).
-This unit is staffed by the European partners of the project consortium and will be ready to respond to outbreaks that cannot be reached by the two units in Africa.
-The unit is serviced by the team of the Bundeswehr Institute of Microbiology, who are also conducting the extensive and modular training program in order to prepare responders for field missions.
-After review and approval, this unit will mobilize and respond to requests by entities like the World Health Organization (WHO) through its Global Outbreak and Response Network (GOARN), the European Centre for Disease Prevention and Control (ECDC) as well as the ministries and public health authorities of the affected countries.
+The third unit was established in Europe at the Bundeswehr Institute of Microbiology (InstMikroBioBW).
+This unit is staffed by the European partners of the EMLab consortium and was ready to respond to outbreaks that could not be reached by the two units in Africa.
+The unit was serviced by the team of the Bundeswehr Institute of Microbiology, who where also conducting the extensive and modular training program in order to prepare responders for field missions.